Measuring irreversibility from learned representations of biological patterns: Methods

 \subsection{Data processing}

 We first obtain nonoverlapping $128 \times 128$-pixel crops from raw intensity data.
-Phase field $\varphi(x,t)$ is calculated at each pixel over the entire 2D image.
+Phase field $\phi$ is calculated at each pixel over the entire 2D image.
 In order to minimize noise, we also performed background subtraction with a moving average over 15 frames.
-We finally performed average pooling over $2 \times 2$-pixel kernels to generate $64 \times 64$-pixel phase-field images.
+We finally performed average pooling over $2 \times 2$-pixel kernels to generate $64 \times 64$-pixel phase-field frames $\bm{\phi}$.

-To rank cell-activity level, we calculated effective kinetic energies of different Rho phase patterns from corresponding phase-velocity fields: $V_{\varphi}(x,t)=\nabla\varphi(x,t)$.
-The effective kinetic energy is defined simply as $\langle |V_{\varphi}(x,t)|^2\rangle$ with $\langle \dots \rangle$ denoting an average over both space and time (Fig.~\ref{fig:effective_kinetic_energies}).
+To rank cell-activity levels, we calculated effective kinetic energies of different Rho phase patterns from corresponding phase-velocity fields: $\bm{V}_{\phi}=\nabla\phi$.
+The effective kinetic energy is defined simply as $\langle |\bm{V}_{\phi}|^2\rangle$ with $\langle\cdot\rangle$ denoting an average over both space and time (Fig.~\ref{fig:effective_kinetic_energies} in SM).